Italian buckthorn is a shrubby tree that has interesting variegation on some varieties.

 Plant in spring preferably.

-If you plant in fall, you might constrain its proper development and regrowth, especially if the winter is harsh in your area.
+If you plant in fall, the cold might block proper development and regrowth, especially if winter is harsh in your area.

 Italian buckthorn makes for easy growing and doesn’t require any particular attention.